m-kupiec/compendium-typescript/README.md

 ### Unions

+"A union type is a type formed from two or more other types, representing values that may be _any_ one of those types.
+We refer to each of these types as the union’s _members_." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 > With a union, you can declare that a type could be one of many types. . . .
 >
 > ```ts